-According to the school's first KHDA inspection report (in February 2020), the school had close to 750 students, (a number that will now have grown with the addition of Year 10 in 2020-21) with the majority nationality group described as Arab, including 38 Emirati students.
+According to the school's second KHDA inspection report (in May 2022), the school had close to 740 students, a figure that has remained static although the school has opened two further year groups, with the majority nationality group being Pakistani, including 38 Emirati students.
 The school includes students and staff from 60 nationalities.
-The school had 62 teachers (predominantly from the UK), one guidance counsellor and 28 teaching assistants.
-With a teacher:student ratio of 1:12, we would expect teachers to be able to provide focused support to groups and individual students.
+With a teacher:student ratio of 1:11, we would expect teachers to be able to provide focused support to groups and individual students.

 Smaller Class Sizes, Best Practice

 The ethos of the school is based on "best practice" which is the educational term for pedagogy and methods that are tested through research and proven with data.
 As the school notes, "Evidence has shown that students learn best when they have home, peer, teacher and school support that is focused, accountable, sustained in quality, supported by data and aligned with the student’s ambition to achieve."